Employee Replacement Costs

 Step 2: Calculate Hiring Costs

 For instance, find out how many hours a recruiter and hiring manager need to dedicate to hiring someone new, and multiply those hours by their total daily compensation rate.
-Don’t forget to calculate and break down the costs of job advertising, background checks, and candidate assessments for the individual role as well.
+Don’t forget to calculate the costs of job advertising, background checks, and candidate assessments for the individual role as well.

 To hire a new marketing specialist, you know that a recruiter spends several hours writing a job posting, communicating with applicants, scheduling interviews, and assisting in interviews.
 You also know that a hiring manager spends some time interviewing and vetting job candidates.
 In addition, job postings cost money to advertise online through your company’s applicant tracking system.

-You convert the recruiter’s and hiring manager’s total compensation to hourly rates by dividing yearly compensation by 2,088 (there were 2,088 working hours in 2021) and multiply them by the amount of hours you expect each of them to spend on hiring a new marketing specialist.
+You convert the recruiter’s and hiring manager’s total compensation to hourly rates by dividing yearly compensation by 2,088 (there were 2,088 working hours in 2021) and multiply them by the number of hours you expect each of them to spend on hiring a new marketing specialist.

 Your applicant tracking system charges the company $30 per day for each individual live job posting.
 You believe the marketing specialist job posting only needs to be live for 20 days, so you multiply that by the $30 charge.